Atari, Inc. (formerly GT Interactive): Initial public offering

 In December 1995, GT Interactive debuted on the NASDAQ stock exchange under the stock symbol GTIS.
 Raising $140 million with its initial public offering, it was one of the biggest IPOs of the year.
 GT Interactive offered 10 million shares to the public at $14 each.
 During GT Interactive's IPO, Joseph Cayre sold more than 1.4 million shares, 9.2% of his shares, for a $20 million return.
 GT Interactive reported a strong revenue growth of 134% in the year to $234.4 million but, in the first sign of trouble ahead, profits increased a meager 23% to $22.6 million.

 In January 1996, GT Interactive obtained the publishing rights for the highly anticipated Quake from id Software.
 The game was released in June of that year to huge success, selling 1.8 million copies, becoming a PC classic.
 In February, GT Interactive and Target signed an agreement in which GT Interactive became the primary consumer software supplier to all Target's 675 stores.

 By 1996, GT Interactive began expanding by purchasing other publishers and distributors.
 The company purchased budget publisher WizardWorks for 2.4 million shares on June 25, which would form together as part of the company's GT Value Products division.
 WizardWorks' Macintosh publishing division MacSoft became a stand-alone division of GT.
 On 1 July, they purchased FormGen for 1 million shares and followed this up on July 11 by purchasing Humongous Entertainment for 3.5 million shares, or $76 million.
-Humongous formed as the first developer owned by the publisher, and their revenue had revenue had risen to $10 million in 1995, an increase of 233% over 1994's revenue of $3 million.
+Humongous formed as the first developer owned by the publisher, and their revenue had risen to $10 million in 1995, an increase of 233% over 1994's revenue of $3 million.
 In November, GT would gain an expanded distribution arm in Western Europe by purchasing Warner Interactive Europe (including Renegade Software) from Time Warner for $6.3 million in cash.

 In a sign of uncertainty for its future, GT Interactive, for the year, reported a net income increase of only 11% over the previous year to $25.1 million.
 Revenue growth also decelerated to 56%, revenue for the year was $365 million.
 Making matters worse, net income in the fourth quarter reduced 16.8% to $8.5 million when compared to 1995's fourth quarter.